-- With the banjo bolt end of the line towards the caliper and the steering wheel straight ahead, slide the grommet into factory bracket on spindle. - Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the line banjo fitting.
+- Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the line banjo fitting.
 Hand-thread the bolt into the inlet port on the caliper.
 Torque the banjo bolt with a 14mm socket to 14 ft.-lbs. - Remove the rubber cap from the hard line on the car, and insert the brake line into the bracket.
-Handtighten the hard line fitting into the Spiegler line.
-Use the 11mm line wrench to tighten the connection.
+Hand-tighten the hard line fitting into the Spiegler line.
+Use the 13mm line wrench and 14mm box wrench to tighten the connection.
 Do not overtighten.
-Just make sure the connection is snug and leak free. - Turn the steering wheel lock-to-lock, and make sure the brake line is not touching anything, binding, or rubbing.
+Just make sure the connection is snug and leak free.
+Reinstall OE retaining clip. - Turn the steering wheel lock-to-lock, and make sure the brake line is not touching anything, binding, or rubbing.
 If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference. - If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
 See brake line packaging for instructions.